cyber-valley/sytech/pages/terpinolene.md

 - **general description**:
-	- terpinolene is a naturally occurring monoterpene. it is one of the many isomeric forms of terpinene and has a pleasant aroma often described as piney or floral. it is commonly found in the essential oils of a variety of plants, including sage, rosemary, and coniferous trees.
+	- terpinolene is a naturally occurring [[monoterpene]]. it is one of the many isomeric forms of terpinene and has a pleasant aroma often described as piney or floral. it is commonly found in the essential oils of a variety of plants, including [[sage]], [[rosemary]], and [[coniferous tree]]s.
 - **chemical properties**:
 	- **molecular weight**: 136.23 g/mol
 	- **density**: 0.858 g/cm³